kindasimple/crawlrAPI/README.md

-Execute `foreman start` to start the worker website, and expose it using ngrok.
+Execute `foreman start` to start the worker website.
+If your NODE_ENV is set to "development", ngrok will open a tunnel for you.

 ```
 $ foreman start